Lombiq/DotNest-Knowledge-Base/topics/gdpr-compliance.md

         gtag('config', 'UA-xxxxxxxx-xx');
     </script>

 The check in the first line will disable tracking if the user hasn't given consent.
-This check won't run (`window["user-is-authenticated"]` will be `false` or `undefined`) if the user is authenticated: The reason is that if you let users register then you should also enable the "Lombiq Privacy - Registration consent" feature, thus every authenticated user will have already given consent.
+This check won't run (`window["user-is-authenticated"]` will be `false` or `undefined`) if the user is authenticated: The reason is that if you let users register then you should also enable the "Lombiq Privacy - Registration consent" feature (see below), thus every authenticated user will have already given consent.

+## Registration consent

+To collect consent on user registration enable the "Lombiq Privacy - Registration consent" feature.
+This will display a consent checkbox with some text on the registration screen.
+Just as with the consent banner feature you have to configure the displayed text.

+## Constent checkbox on any form

-If you're using custom forms on your website created with the Dynamic Forms modules then make sure to also enable the "Lombiq Privacy - Form consent" feature and add the privacy consent-asking Element of it to your forms.
+If you're using custom forms on your website created with the Dynamic Forms modules (or display content item editors on the frontend) then make sure to also enable the "Lombiq Privacy - Form consent" feature and add the privacy consent-asking Element of it to your forms.

+If you have commenting enabled on your site then also add the `ConsentCheckboxPart` to the Comment content type.

+Note that both kind of checkboxes will only be displayed if the user has not already given consent to the data collection.